 Starring: Harrison Ford, Rutger Hauer, Sean Young, Edward James Olmos

 This classical sci-fi film, based on Philip K. Dick’s “Do Androids Dream of Electric Sheep?” explores a dystopian world where artificial humans, known as Replicants, are hunted by Blade Runners.
-Both the original film and Denis Villeneuve’s sequel, Blade Runner 2049, explore the themes of personal identity, inner humanity, and the blurred line between real and artificial.
+The original film and Denis Villeneuve’s sequel, Blade Runner 2049, explore the themes of personal identity, inner humanity, and the blurred line between real and artificial.

 The moral dilemmas confronted by characters in this series while searching for what it means to be human are reminiscent of Starfield’s narrative, where your decisions can affect the fate of entire colonies of stars.